 In the first instance this is your local parish or town council.
 You can also contact your local district councillor or your county member.
 They would need to support your request for changes.
 If they are not supportive, then we cannot consider your request and you should not contact us.

 If your parish/town/district/county councillor are supportive of your request, and there is a crash history, please ask them to contact us on your behalf.
 We liaise regularly with them, and they will know how to get in contact with us.
 They may be aware of other related issues.

 When you'll hear back: We'll let your community representative know within 20 working days whether we can take the request any further.
 We decide with the help of experienced traffic engineers, who identify whether any cost-effective measures to reduce road casualties are needed.

 Funding: Once we've identified, assessed and agreed what to do, we'll seek funding from various sources, such as the county or parish council.
 This can take some time (some schemes can take over a year before the relevant funding can be obtained).
 We then report the scheme to the local district Joint Transportation Boards.
 Proposed schemes may be subject to additional consultations.

-Design, consultation and delivery: Once we've got funding we can start work.
-Before we do, we'll let any affected residents know what we're doing, when it will start and how long it will take.
+Design, consultation and delivery: Once funding is approved, we will draw up designs and consult any affected residents to let them know what we are doing, when it may start and how long it will take.
 We may need to make further changes to the original design as a result of technical considerations.

 Feedback: Once the scheme is fully approved we will arrange for implementation.
 After completion the scheme will be reviewed for its effectiveness.